wp-plugins/newstatpress/readme.txt

 * Fix POST request for flag API services that needs GET (Thanks to Giuseppe Chiesa)

+= 0.7.5 =

+* Fix possible security issue (backported from statpress)
+* Resolve /? problem for permalink in links

 == Upgrade Notice ==

 = 0.1.0 =